sksamuel/scrimage/README.md

 ## Scrimage

-Scrimage is a Scala library for image manipulating, processing and filtering.
+Scrimage is a Scala library for image manipulating and filtering.
 The aim of the this library is to provide a quick and easy way to do the kinds of image operations that most people need, on a daily basis, such as scaling, rotating, converting between formats and applying filters.
-It is not intended to provide functionality that might be required by a more "serious" image application - such as a lightroom clone.
+It is not intended to provide functionality that might be required by a more "serious" image application - such as face recognition or movement detection.

+A typical use case for this library would be creating thumbnails of images uploaded by users in a web app, or resizing a set of images to have a consistent size, or applying an unblur filter to all images in a print application.

 Scrimage has a consistent, idiomatic scala, and mostly immutable API for accessing images.
 I say mostly immutable because for some operations creating a copy of the underlying image